-Dmitri Wave Wright is a Master Artist and inspirational Instructor.
+Dmitri Wright is a Master Artist and inspirational Instructor.
 Dmitri's work is built upon the Impressionist Masters in the tradition of his mentors, while rooted in his classical training in the Academy and his experimentations of Expressionism and Abstraction.

-Dmitri Wave Wright’s artistic lineage stems from the American Impressionists.
+Dmitri Wright’s artistic lineage stems from the American Impressionists.
 His mentors have been Samuel Brecher, who studied under Charles W. Hawthorne, the founder of the Cape Cod Art School.
 Hawthorne was a student of William Merritt Chase.
 Donald Brown an expressionist, influenced Wright to accept the Max Beckman International Scholarship at the Brooklyn Museum Art School, where he then studied under Rueben Tam, and at Cooper Union, he studied under Wolf Kahn and Will Barnet.

-As an American artist, Wright’s travels have taken him to paint and/or teach throughout the United States and he visited over a dozen National Park sites in addition to Italy, France, Ireland, Austria, England, West Indies, Central and South America, and China.
+As an American artist, Wright’s travels have taken him to paint and/or teach throughout the United States and he visited over a dozen National Park sites; in addition to Itrips taly, France, Ireland, Austria, England, West Indies, Central and South America, and China.
 His work focuses on the Preservation and Progress of Impressionism, yet rooted in the Classical foundational and traditions to express beauty.

 Wright’s work is housed in hundreds of collections.
 Museums: National Art Museum of Sport, Newark Museum, Brooklyn Museum.
 Corporate: Time Warner, Sloan Kettering, AT&T, Wells Fargo Bank, Pitney Bowes, Verizon, Connecticut Water Co.
 Private collectors throughout East Coast and Asia.